bebe0323/Codeforces-Training/README.md

 3. Set up your MongoDB database and configure the connection in the backend.

-4. Run the application using `npm start` or your preferred command.
+4. In client folder, run `npm start`

-For detailed setup instructions and dependencies, please refer to the project documentation.
+5. In server folder, run `npm run start`